ronin-rb/ronin/man/ronin-console.1.md

   configuration directory within the home directory.

 EDITOR
-  Specifies the editor to use when invoking the `!edit` console command.
+  Specifies the editor to use when invoking the `.edit` console command.

 ## AUTHOR